Most long term relationships hit a sexual rut and it often ends up straining the other areas of an otherwise healthy relationship.

 To have a more fulfilling sex life, make sure to schedule time when you set the mood and initiate erotic play without waiting for it to just happen!
 Tweet this

 Just simmer, without feeling you need to bring each other to a boil every time.
 Just enjoy feeling aroused, for its own sake.
-The payoff in good lovemaking later on can be enormous.
+The payoff in good lovemaking, later on, can be enormous.

 Let yourselves get aroused together every day for a minute or two, with your clothes on.

-Expect nothing.
 No preconceived ideas and judgments about what it should be like or what you should be like.
 Meeting each intimate experience with an openness and relaxedness deciding to enjoy whatever it brings up.
 This kind of a mindful and present perspective keeps you relaxed and doesn’t let the mind get in the way of intimacy and fulfillment.

 Allowing without judging, tuning in to the experience and when needed, guiding with gentle communication is a helpful approach for greater satisfaction.
 Tweet this